somarlyonks/somarl.com/PLAN.md

 - pagesize = 5
 - limit = 5
 - offset = (page - 1) * 5
+- orderby = '-'

+### auth

+My personal port, login with pin, enable posting blogs online.

 ## RSS

+Subscribe/unsubscribe source functions.

+## Weather

+Shown at the top-left of the page, click to toggle.
+Or get specific weather informations by input queries with the terminal.

+Options: based on Api.

+Default: get weather infomation from public Api based on environemnt viarable.(Why not IP? because sometimes i use proxies.)

 ## SSH*

+## Customized defualt content of right panel

+1. On default, it loads nothing but the latest background image
+2. When terminal input is clicked at first time, show the output window